Fiscal Year 2024 Budget Justification

 - notice establishing advisory committee: May 23, 2013

 - full committee meetings: November 13-14, 2013; January 9-10, 2014; April 10-11, 2014; September 11-12, 2014; February 26-27, 2015; April 23-24, 2015; June 4-5, 2015

-Public Rights-of-Way and Shared Use Paths.
-When the Board issued final rules for State and local governments in 1998, it decided to reserve provisions for public rights-of-way, due in large measure to the concerns of the transportation community expressed in comment to the Board on proposed and interim final rules for entities covered by title II of the ADA.
+When the Board issued final rules for state and local governments in 1998, it decided to reserve provisions for public rights-of-way, due in large measure to the concerns of the transportation community expressed in comment to the Board on proposed and interim final rules for entities covered by title II of the ADA.
 Rather than finalizing the guidelines for public rights-of-way, the Board began an ambitious outreach plan to the highway industry.
-We produced a series of videos, an accessibility checklist, and a design guide on accessible public rights-of-way.
+The Board produced a series of videos, an accessibility checklist, and a design guide on accessible public rights-of-way.

 In June 2002, the Board released for public comment draft guidelines based on the committee’s recommendations.
 A public meeting on the draft guidelines was held in Portland, OR in October 2002.

 In November 2005, the Board revised the draft guidelines based on public comments on the initial draft and released them as a notice of availability.
 This action was done to assist the Board in preparing a regulatory assessment of the impacts of the rule.
 A proposed rule was published for public comment in July 2011; two hearings were held, and the comment period closed in February 2012.